 6. Digestive Problems

-If a rabbit does get diarrhea, bring him to the vet immediately because it could be fatal.
+If a rabbit does get diarrhoea, bring him to the vet immediately because it could be fatal.
 You need to watch the dropping to see if they are not normal.

 - Red ears

-1) Place ice in water bowl nearby.
+- Place ice in a water bowl nearby.

-3) Keep them out of direct sun/heat and place in a cool shaded area.
+- Keep them out of direct sun/heat and place in a cool shaded area.

-4) Mist their ears with a spray bottle containing water because heat leaves the rabbit through their ears.
+- Mist their ears with a spray bottle containing water because heat leaves the rabbit through their ears.

-5) Place a damp towel over the pen/cage.
+- Place a damp towel over the pen/cage.

 8. GI Stasis (Gastrointestina stasis)

 This occurs when the food ingested by the rabbit is passed through the digestive tract at a slower than normal pace or stops altogether.
 If your rabbit is not feeling well, he will not eat or drink which can make the situation worst.

-Also if you check their droppings, you might notice hair in it.
+Also, if you check their droppings, you might notice hair in it.
 Your rabbit might also develop diarrhea.